HomeLatest NewsEnterprise ITMicrosoft to take on Google with ‘Edge’ up the sleeves

 Right now, the feature is in preview.
 Chances are that the Edge Insiders will get to use the feature first.
 The final build is expected to be rolled out in a few weeks.

-The new browser is totally free VPN and by giving this in Edge, Microsoft has certainly made the browser domination game interesting as its rivals, Google and Mozilla, do allow for VPN services in their browsers but they are paid ones.
+The new browser is totally free VPN and by giving this in Edge, Microsoft has certainly made the browser domination interesting as its rivals, Google and Mozilla, do allow for VPN services in their browsers but they are paid ones.

 Get the day's headlines from Tech Observer straight in your inbox